Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we propose GS-InfoNCE for the unsup-SimCSE method by introducing random Gaussian noise as regularization, to alleviate the problem of negative pairs with high similarity as the batch size expands.
+This paper proposes GS-InfoNCE for unsupervised SimCSE methods by introducing a simple smoothing strategy upon the InfoNCE loss function to bring sufficient comparison for samples without increasing the batch size.
 In the future, we will explore how to improve the generalization capability of GS-InfoNCE and verify its effectiveness on more contrastive learning methods.
-In addition, we will explore whether using the VAE-based method can learn Gaussian distribution directly from training data to improve GS-InfoNCE further.